 Meeting Proven Standards for Quality Outcomes

-To drastically reduce Florida’s high failure rate, The Children’s Campaign offers the following recommendations:
+To drastically reduce Florida’s high failure rate, American Children’s Campaign offers the following recommendations:

 - Degreed teachers: Degreed teachers are required for kindergarten, elementary, middle and high schools and college levels.
 Why not Pre-K when children’s brains experience rapid development?
 The states who do it best require degreed teachers.
 Without them, significant improvements will remain elusive.